 Usually, basic rice cookers offer one-touch control options.
 The advanced ones have digital displays.
 You should make sure to understand the controls easily.
 It is not advisable to keep referring to the manual every time.

 The elementary models come with manual timer knobs.
-However, the digital timers are the best as they can help switch off the rice cooker at a specified time.
+However, the digital timers are the best to help switch off the rice cooker at a specified time.
 It will also let us know the time by which the meal would be ready to serve.

 Maintain a cool exterior